fulyaertay/basic-projects-javascript/README.md

   ### Stretch Goals: COMPLETED

-  - Generate two random passwords then the user clicks the button
+  - Generate two random passwords when the user clicks the button
   - Each password should be 15 characters long